Discover why product managers, ecommerce directors, and everyone in between is turning to the power of searchable session replay

 ☞ We record everything mentioned in Session Recording Capabilities and are actively working to expand our session recording capabilities.

 ☞ The answer will vary by session replay tool, with FullStory, the answer is usually, “Yes,” without caveats or reservations.

 ☞ FullStory has gone to great lengths and made use of multiple tactics to make the session recording script as lightweight as possible (More on this here).
 As a result, the FullStory script will not affect the performance of your site.

 ☞ FullStory caches assets so historical sessions that are retained by customers are protected from future web page and app changes.

 ☞ FullStory plans can meet whatever data retention required, up to one year.

 ☞ FullStory captures every session where the script is installed.
 No sampling means no bug goes uncaptured, no niche experience missed, and every support ticket can be tied to a specific customer experience.

 ☞ FullStory allows users to identify sessions by users (See FS.identify).

 If you liked The Definitive Guide to Session Replay, consider sharing it.
-Additionally, if we haven’t covered a particular aspect of session replay adequately, please let us know by dropping an email to the future or messaging us on twitter.
+And if we haven’t covered a particular aspect of session replay adequately, please let us know by dropping an email to the future or messaging us on twitter.